JKU-ICG/xai-assignment_projection-space-exploration/README.md

 cd xai_explore_projected_space
 ```

-Create a new environemnt and install the packages:
+Load the conda environment from the shared `environment.yml` file:
 ```
-conda create --name xai_explore_projected_space conda activate xai_explore_projected_space conda install -c conda-forge --yes --file requirements.txt
+conda env create -f environment.yml conda activate
 ```

-Hint: For more information on Anaconca and enviroments take a look at the README form our [tutorial repository](https://github.com/JKU-ICG/python-visualization-tutorial).
+> Hint: For more information on Anaconda and enviroments take a look at the README form our [tutorial repository](https://github.com/JKU-ICG/python-visualization-tutorial).

 Then launch Jupyter Lab :
 ```
 jupyter lab
 ```

-Goto http://localhost:8888/ and open the *template* notebook.
+Go to http://localhost:8888/ and open the *template* notebook.

 ## Tasks